Is It Bad to Use a Massage Stick Every Day? | 321 STRONG Answers

 - &#10003;Stick rollers give you better pressure control than foam rollers for targeted muscles like calves and IT band.

 Using a massage stick every day is generally safe.
 Pressure and duration matter more than frequency.
-When you control both, daily rolling supports recovery and keeps connective tissue mobile without creating the cumulative stress that forces you to back off.
+When you control both, daily rolling supports recovery and keeps connective tissue mobile without creating the cumulative stress that to back off.
 Apply too much force for too long and you will feel it the next day.

 ## When Daily Rolling Works in Your Favor